-According to Romans six, the sinful disposition loses it mastery over Christians permanently by our identity with the death of Christ.
+According to Romans six, the sinful disposition loses its mastery over Christians permanently by our identity with the death of Christ.
 We are no longer sin’s slaves.
-The sin nature no longer has legal authority over us anymore.
+The sinful nature no longer has legal authority over us anymore.
 Although it no longer holds legal authority over us, it continues with us till we die.
-It will try to exercise an illegal authority over us if we do not claim our legal rights.
-We can claim our legal right of Christ’s death for any sin we might commit as a Christian.
+It will try to exercise an illegal control over us if we do not claim our legal rights.
+We can claim our legal ownership of Christ’s death for any sin we might commit as a Christian.
 If we try to operate in our own strength, the sin nature will defeat us.

 The “divine nature” is not the “new man” of Colossians 3:9-10.
 The new man is the born again man (the regenerate person).
-God gives the new man freedom from slavery of the sin nature by newness of life.
-The divine nature is in the new man but it is not the new man.
+God gives the new man freedom from the slavery of the sin nature by the newness of life.
+The divine nature is in the new man, but it is not the new man.

 We received human nature when we were born physically.
 We received God’s nature when we were born spiritually.
 We cannot reverse that.
-Once born a human we cannot revert to a horse.
-Once born spiritually we cannot revert to a non-Christian.
-We cannot lose our sin capacity in time nor can we lose our divine capacity.
+Once born a human, we cannot revert to a horse.
+Once born spiritually, we cannot revert to a non-Christian.
+We cannot lose our sin capacity in time, nor can we lose our divine capacity.
 The same people who talk about losing their old capacity think that they can lose their new capacity.
 They are wrong on both accounts.
-We can lose neither except when we enter glory then we lose the old capacity.
+We can lose neither except when we enter glory and then we lose the old capacity.

 Everyone born again received a divine capacity at the point of salvation.
 So every Christian has two capacities, a human and a divine capacity.
 The human capacity can do nothing but sin, and the divine capacity cannot sin.
 Because we Christians still possess human nature, we still have the potential for any sin.